 A proper warmup before any strength-training workout will not only help you perform better during your sweat session, but it also might help ease the delayed pain, known as DOMS, that can follow a tough workout.
 After three to five minutes of light cardio, do a handful of walkouts to prep your entire body for the upcoming challenges you will be facing, from holding multiple planks to heaving kettlebells.
-Here's how to do the move.
+We've added a lunge to this classic move to make the exercise even more effective.

 Stand at the back of your mat, and circle your arms out to the sides to reach toward the ceiling.
 Look up, and feel your chest opening up.